This article describes what to do if after a backup failure the backed up virtual disks are left attached to Acronis Virtual Appliance

 Message: Failed to execute the operation.

-This issue has been fixed in Acronis Backup for VMware 9 (Acronis vmProtect 9), please update the product.
+This issue has been fixed in Acronis Backup for VMware 9 (Acronis vmProtect 9).

-To solve the issue in older version without updating, clean-up the Virtual Appliance:
+To solve the issue in an older version without updating, clean-up the Virtual Appliance:

 - Remove the unnecessary disks (with underscores in their names) which were unexpectedly left attached from the VA.
 You should choose the Delete from disk option which will remove the links from the VA folder: